madees/dbaudio-DS100-Chataigne-Module/README.md

 https://discord.com/invite/ngnJ5z my contact there is also "madees".

 ## Installation
-To install the Custom Module, just copy the folder in My Documents\Chataigne\modules.
+To install the Custom Module, just copy the folder in My Documents\Chataigne\modules or use the "Comunity Modules Manager" in Chataigne>File menu.
 You'll find the module in the Module Manager>Hardware>Community Modules.
 # Important notice
 This module has been developped with Chataigne v1.7.5, which is still in beta.
 We don't waranty a 100% stable usage, so please make internal test before using it on a show.